**Dr. Victorine is accepting new clients for psychological assessment and professional consultation/supervision services ONLY at this time.

 She completed her Doctorate in Clinical Psychology (Psy.D.) at Loyola University Maryland in Baltimore, an APA-accredited institution ranked among the Top 5 Psy.D. programs in the US throughout her time at Loyola.
 Her doctoral dissertation focused on understanding the spousal caregiver's experience of burnout and related caregiver burden following traumatic brain injury (TBI).

-She earned her Honors Bachelor of Science in Psychology at the University of Utah in Salt Lake City, completing her Honors thesis on therapists' perspectives of client progress during their participation in comprehensive DBT skills group instruction.
+She earned her Honors Bachelor of Science in Psychology at the University of Utah in Salt Lake City, completing an Honors thesis on therapists' perspectives of client progress during their participation in comprehensive DBT skills groups.

-Outside of the office, Dr. Victorine enjoys playing fetch (yes, really!) with her two cats, honing her pottery skills at her local art studio, watching the latest true crime documentary, or searching for her next treasure for her eclectic collection at an antique shop or estate sale.
+Outside of the office, Dr. Victorine enjoys playing fetch with her two cats, honing her pottery skills, watching the latest true crime documentary, or searching for her next treasure to add to her impressive collection of antiques.

 Dr. Victorine is licensed to practice in Virginia, D.C., and via telehealth in 40+ other states and territories under PSYPACT (see map of participating states on our Home page).